 About Carol

-Carol Gray, Consultant to Children, Adolescents, and Adults with Autism, provides support via workshops and presentations, information, referral, resources, and direct services to individuals with autism, their families, and professionals who work on their behalf.
-She is an internationally sought-after keynote and seminar speaker, and has completed over one thousand presentations.
+Carol Gray is an educational consultant and the founder of Social Stories.
+She shares information and ideas via webinars, referral, resources, and direct services to autistic individuals, their families, and the professionals who work on their behalf.
+She is an internationally sought-after keynote and seminar speaker, and has completed over twelve hundred presentations.

-Carol is best known for the development of Social Stories, a respected evidence-based practice used worldwide with people with autism of all ages.
-Carol was the first teacher for students with autism at Jenison Public Schools in Jenison, Michigan 1977-2004.
-In 1989, Carol began writing stories for her students to share information with them that they seemed to be missing, information that so many of us take for granted.
+Carol is best known for the development of Social Stories, a respected evidence-based practice used worldwide with people of all ages.
+Carol was the first teacher for autistic students at Jenison Public Schools in Jenison, Michigan (1977-2004).
+In 1989, Carol began writing stories for her students to share information that they seemed to be missing, information that so many of us take for granted.
 Many of the stories resulted in immediate and marked improvement in her students’ responses to daily events and interactions.

-Carol is also known for initiating a very effective social philosophy that 1) ‘abandons all assumptions’, 2) regards both the typical and autism perspective as ‘equally valid’, and 3) recognizes the ‘social impairment in autism’ as shared (noting the well-intentioned but nonetheless misguided mistakes of parents and professionals).
+Carol is also known for initiating Social Humility, a very effective philosophy that is comprised of five elements that recognize that: 1) social mistakes surround autism and their solutions are shared; 2) all perspectives as ‘equally valid’: 3) curiosity is confusion with a good attitude; 4. it’s important to never argue perception and 5) to abandon all assumptions.
 She has completed groundbreaking work on some of the toughest topics in autism by reviewing the research, developing new theories, and proposing practical instructional strategies, most notably Gray’s Guide to Bullying (2004) and Gray’s Guide to Loss, Learning, and Students with ASD (2003).

-Carol has received many awards for her international contribution to the education and welfare of children, adolescents, and adults with autism.
+Carol has received many awards for her international contribution to the education and welfare of children, adolescents, and adults.
 These include Social Thinking’s Lifetime Achievement Award (2015), Learning Spring School’s Spectrum Award (2012), the Autism Society of America’s Education Book of the Year (The New Social Story Book: Revised and Expanded 10th Anniversary Edition (2009), and the Barbara Lipinski Award (Lansing, Michigan, 2005).

-Carol lives in west Michigan with her husband, Brian, and two basset hounds, Emma and Hank.
+Carol lives in west Michigan with her husband, Brian, two basset hounds, Hank and A.L.F., and an English bulldog, Quinn.
 Brian and Carol are the parents of two grown children, Joanna and Barrett, and grandparents to Ryan.
-In the summer, Carol lives at the family cottage where she is often found in the garden or the Wildwood Library (pictured).
-Carol founded the library to serve their lake community, and serves as its librarian each summer.
-In the winter, Carol enjoys watching HGTV and American Pickers, trying new recipes (especially casseroles and comfort food), and walking with friends at the dog park.
+In the summer, Carol lives “at the lake” where she is often found in the garden or the Wildwood Library, a small private library adjacent to their cottage.
+Carol founded the library to serve their community, and serves as its librarian each summer.
+In the winter, Carol enjoys continuing her life’s work and walks at the dog park.

 Publications